What is the History of Belgium?

 - However, there are extremes of wealth and poverty in Belgium, and Brussels in particular, struggles with the proportion of people living below the poverty line.

 Is Belgium in the EU?

-- With Luxembourg, The Netherlands, France, Italy and West Germany Belgium signed the Treaty of Paris in 1951, creating the European Coal and Steel Community (ECSC), and /thus eventually, the European union of which Belgium is foundation member.
+- With Luxembourg, The Netherlands, France, Italy and West Germany, Belgium signed the Treaty of Paris in 1951, creating the European Coal and Steel Community (ECSC), and thus eventually, the European Union.
+So, Belgium is a foundation member of the EU.

 - Brussels is the de facto capital of the EU.

 What is There to See and Do in Belgium?

 - Belgium has a perhaps undeserved reputation for being boring.
 This is a highly urbanised country - 98 %of the population live in urban areas and cities.
 However, closer inspection reveals medieval towns, Renaissance architecture and some delightful Art Nouveau.
 Ghent and Antwerp are noteworthy and touristy.
 Bruges is chocolate box pretty, literally.
 Every other shop sells Belgian chocolate.

 - Brussels is home to the European headquarters of more than 2,000 multi-national organisations, plus the headquarters of the European Union and the North Atlantic Treaty Organisation (NATO).
 The Law Courts of Brussels is the world’s largest court of justice.
 This may or may not add to its interest….